symbolicdata/symbolicdata.github.io/CASN.markdown

 -   sd:affiliation - a string "Organization, Location" (optional)
 -   sd:country - a [dbpedia](http://dbpedia.org) URI (optional)

 as a central resource of people URIs.
 This information was extracted from public sources, in particular conference announcements.

 Such an URI provides a "hook" for more information, that should be provided by the users or user communities themselves along the FOAF principles.

-In a first step we try to identify communities (including "one person communities") that are interested to provide and maintain such FOAF based personal profiles about some aspects of their research activities.
 The [FOAF Project](http://www.foaf-project.org/) (FOAF = "friends of a friend") is a widely recognized and used standard to build up distributed networks of people with common interests.

 -   See, e.g., how the [AKSW Working Group](http://aksw.org) has organized information about their research activities in such a way.
 -   In particular AKSW provides RDF based information about personal activities, see, e.g., <http://aksw.org/AndreasNareike.rdf>.

-Such FOAF Profiles are compiled by the German Fachgruppe for their (current and former) board members at <http://www.fachgruppe-computeralgebra.de/rdf/FOAF-Profiles>.
+The RDF Graph <http://symbolicdata.org/Data/PersonalProfiles/> with links to personal FOAF profiles with more information about the person demonstrates how such information should be included into the system that is maintained either by the person itself or by the maintainer of one of the local CASN nodes.
+These FOAF Profiles are compiled at <http://www.fachgruppe-computeralgebra.de/rdf/FOAF-Profiles> by the German Fachgruppe about their (current and former) board members.

-At <http://symbolicdata.org/Data/PersonalProfiles/> we maintain an RDF graph that provides links between sd:Person instances and known FOAF profiles.

 As proof of the concept this information is used to display the [members of the board](http://www.fachgruppe-computeralgebra.de/fachgruppenleitung/) of the German Fachgruppe.
 This view is collected by the following workflow: